Oba1d-Khan/ChefSphere/README.md

-# ChefSphere - Food Recipe App
+# ChefSphere - Food Recipe Web App

 ChefSphere is a web application developed as a Final Year Project (FYP) to provide users with a platform to discover, share, and explore various food recipes.
 The application is built using the MERN stack , ensuring efficient and dynamic user experiences.
 Additionally, several libraries and packages have been integrated into the project to enhance functionality and security.